MARY LOUISE KELLY, Host:

 Skiles began diving when he was jus eight years old.
 He spoke to NPR earlier this year.

-Mr. WES SKILES (Freelance Photographer): The water world has just been a natural thing for me ever since I was born.
+WES SKILES: The water world has just been a natural thing for me ever since I was born.
 I took to the water quite like a fish.
 I'm a Pisces, it kind of goes hand in hand.

 Wes Skiles was known as a passionate conservationist and a relentless explorer.
 He worked closely with scientists and National Geographic to study what had previously been inaccessible.